pmborg/Gravity-is-the-4th-Dimension/README.md

 ---

-# ⚡ 4.
-Why the Speed of Light Is the Maximum Speed
+## 5. Why Nothing Can Move Faster Than Light

 > *“If you accelerate to the speed of light, your time becomes zero.”*
 > *“And because time becomes zero, you cannot accelerate further.”*